Childebrand94/oop_takehome/README.md

-#Product Grid Viewer Development Overview
+# Product Grid Viewer Development Overview

-##Introduction

-This document provides an in-depth look at the development process, architectural decisions, and challenges encountered during the creation of the Product Grid Viewer, a web application designed to display and sort a collection of products in a grid layout.
-The application emphasizes interactive features such as sorting products based on attributes and highlighting sale items, all realized through vanilla JavaScript, HTML, and CSS.
+### Task
+Implement a web page using OOP (Object-Oriented Programming) principles to manipulate the DOM, creating three main objects: a Grid, Nav, and Product.

+### User story
+- As a user, they can view the products on the page, with certain items marked as on sale.
+- The user can sort the products based on price or name by selecting the corresponding option in the nav.
+- The sorting operation will not trigger a whole page refresh.

-##Development Approach
+## Development Approach

-###Object-Oriented JavaScript
+### Object-Oriented JavaScript

 The application is structured around three main classes:
 Product, Nav, and Grid, each responsible for a distinct aspect of the